 And finally, the Order Sol vs. Ky theme Keep The Flag Flying.

-The Spin-Off game, Guilty Gear Isuka, while very unbalanced, still got awesome music.
-In addition to the series main composer Daisuke Ishiwatari, there also Tetsuya Ohuchi and Yoshino Kusano, who scored various menu themes and other misc. music, and Masaomi Kikuchi, who scored A.B.A. theme and half of Boost mode themes.
+The Spin-Off game, while very unbalanced, still got awesome music.
+In addition to the series main composer Daisuke Ishiwatari, there also Tetsuya Ohuchi and Yoshino Kusano, who scored various menu themes and other misc. music, and Masaomi Kikuchi, who scored the A.B.A. theme and half of the Boost mode themes.

 Drumhead Pulsation, is a shared theme of the Japanese fighters (well, more like two Japanese and one weaboo) Baiken, Anji and Chipp.